danielhirt/danielhirt/README.md

 - 👋 Hi, I’m Daniel!
 I code for fun and for money!
 - 👀 I’m interested in new databases, AI, and Rust/Zig.
 - 🌱 I’m currently learning Golang & Rust
-- 💻 I'm currently building CipherSeal
+- 💻 I'm currently building CipherSeal and jellyfish
 - 📫 How to reach me: Email: danielchirt16@gmail.com

 <!---